UrinHeller/Manhwa-Viewer-SUPER/README.md

 There is a small bug, where the title doesn't update internally and you need to restart the program.
 There also is a bug where the task window keeps popping up if the task failed and you close it too quickly, so either wait a bit before clicking the close button or stop the app with the task manager and start it again.

 ### Compatibility
-- Windows 7 and lower are missing important dll files
-- Windows 10-2004 has a different dark mode reg key (can be fixed).
+- Windows 10-2004 has a different dark mode reg key (you need to set the environment variable to change themes).
-- All other Windows versions should work.
+- All other Windows versions should work without problems.
 Linux and Mac would need more modification but are also okay, just that I wouldn't be able to easily test them.